Review of the Ranzan Valley BBQ Area on the Tsuki River

 The main advantage of this site for me is its location and proximity to seasonal attractions.
 For example, it is close to the cherry blossoms and horseback archery events that take place in Spring.
 And it is right beside Japan’s largest lavender fields, which bloom in June.
 It is also close to the butterfly park – Ranzan is home to the national butterfly of Japan.
 Furthermore, you can walk along the riverside for a short cut to the autumn leaves.

 In Autumn the Ranzan valley is absolutely breathtaking dressed in shades of gold, orange and red.
 It is known as the “Arashiyama of Musashi Country” due to its resemblance of Kyoto’s famous Arashiyama area.
+Its a great place to get shots of the autumn leaves reflected in the Tsuki River.

 The Ranzan Valley Barbecue area gives access to the hiking trails.
 Although there are other places you can park for free, at least with the barbecue site you have some facilities and you know your car is safe.